solquist/DataCleaningAssignment/README.md

 ### Extracting only the mean and standard deviation for each measurement

 For the mean and standard deviation columns, we keep the columns that are specifically named with the pattern "mean()" or "std()" in their title.
-We also need to make sure we keep the sbuject ID and activity ID columns.
+We also need to make sure we keep the subject ID and activity ID columns.
 The function `grep("mean\\(\\)", column.names)` was used to get the indices of the columns that contain "mean()" and `grep("std\\(\\)", column.names)` to get the indices of the columns that contain "std()".
-These were combined, along with the indices 1 an 2 for the subject and activity ID columns, using the `c()` function.
+These were combined, along with the indices 1 and 2 for the subject and activity ID columns, using the `c()` function.

 `df` is then subset using this list of indices and assigned back to `df`.

-Note: there are other forms of "mean" that show up in some of the labels, e.g. with "meanFreq()" and as part of the "angle() label".
+Note: there are other forms of "mean" that show up in some of the labels, e.g. with "meanFreq()" and as part of the "angle()" label.
 I chose to use "mean()" and "std()" as that appeared to be the form where the calculation was directly applied to an existing measure.
 It also gives mean equal treatment as standard deviation as there were no other forms of standard deviation in the labels.
 The [guidance](https://class.coursera.org/getdata-007/forum/thread?thread_id=188) from the discussion list is to just make sure and document your choices.

 ### Providing desriptive activity names

-The data set contains a set of descriptive activity names as they are already good names.
+The data set contains a set of descriptive activity names.
+As they are already good descriptive names, they are a good source for the labels.
 The activity labels exist in the file "./getdata_projectfiles_UCI HAR Dataset/UCI HAR Dataset/activity_labels.txt".
 The labels are read in using the function `read.table()` with the option `stringAsFactors = FALSE` (these are turned to factors later) and saved into the variable `activity.labels`.
 The activity ID numbers in `df` are replaced with the labels from a lookup into `activity.labels` through the function `sapply()`.

 Finally, the column `df$Activity` is turned into factors as the activity labels really are categorical values.
 The option `levels = activity.labels$V2` is used for `factor()` in order to keep the same ordinal values asociated with the labels as the original ID's.
-That way, if the original ID is desired, `as.integer(df$Activity[1])`, for example, will return the original ID and so it is not necessary to hold onto the "ID to label" mapping to recover the original ID's.
+That way, if the original ID is desired, one can do something like `as.integer(df$Activity[1])`, for example, to return the original ID -- making it not necessary to hold onto the "ID to label" mapping to recover the original ID's.

 ### Creating descriptive variable names